 Carpools are very useful arrangements for busy parents.
-But there's a bit more to them than just alternating driving days.
+But there's a bit more to a carpool than just alternating driving days.

-Being part of this transportation time-saver implies a commitment both on your end and on the other moms'.
+Being part of a carpool implies a commitment both on your end and on the other moms'.

 No touching anyone else.
 (See rule #5).

 Mom gets to choose the radio station or music, If any, of course.
 She's the driver, after all.
 And good music can keep you sane.

 Check out the Clean Organized Home Store for car safety products, road trip travel games, and much more.